AmberC0209/PaddleX/docs/data_annotations/cv_modules/ml_classification.en.md

 ```

 ## 5. Data Format
-The dataset defined by PaddleX for image multi-label classification tasks is named **MLClsDataset**, with the following directory structure and annotation format:
+The dataset defined by PaddleX for image multi-label classification tasks is named <b>MLClsDataset</b>, with the following directory structure and annotation format:

 ```bash
 dataset_dir    # Root directory of the dataset, the directory name can be changed